 Cross party support for SGS College as part of National Colleges Week

-Local MP, David Drew and Parliamentary candidates Siobhan Baillie and George James showed their support for Further Education this week by visiting So
+Local MP, David Drew and Parliamentary candidates Siobhan Baillie and George James showed their support for Further Education this week

 SGS used this opportunity to showcase the brilliant work that goes on at the college, the dedicated staff that make it all possible, as well as highlighting the funding issues that currently exist within the Further Education sector.